 Parking in Bristol Marketplace, across the street from Santa Ana College, is not allowed.
 Violations will result in tow-aways.
 RSCCD requires parking permits for student and staff lots at Santa Ana College and Santiago Canyon College.
-Semester Parking Permits may be purchased at time of registration for \$30.00 in the Student Business Office (VL-205B) in the Village at Santa Ana College, as well as in the Cashier's Office at Santiago Canyon College.
+Semester Parking Permits may be purchased at time of registration for \$30.00 in the Student Business Office in the Johnson Student Center (JSC-202) at Santa Ana College, as well as in the Cashier's Office at Santiago Canyon College.
 The purchase of your permit funds parking services and vehicle security when parked on campus.